-School performance report data is accessible through the district website (https://www.sdb.k12.wi.us/)or by written request addressed to: Kolak Education Center, 1500 Fourth Street, Beloit, WI 53511.
+School performance report data is accessible through the district website or by written request addressed to: Kolak Education Center, 1500 Fourth Street, Beloit, WI 53511.

 STUDENT HARASSMENT

 The School District of Beloit shall maintain a learning environment that is free of any form of harassment, based on sex, race, religion, national origin, ancestry, creed, pregnancy, marital or parental status, homelessness, sexual orientation, or physical, mental, emotional or learning disability.
 Therefore, the District shall not tolerate such forms of behavior and will take all necessary and appropriate action to eliminate, up to and including discipline of offenders.